How to add a locations one at a time in the Bullseye admin form.

 Login to the admin and select Manage Locations>Add Location.
 You will be taken to the Locations Details tab:

 NOTE: It is not necessary to fill out all of the fields.
 The required fields include: Location Name, Country, State, and Zip/Postal Code.
 We suggest including complete address information to plot the location accurately on the map.
 You can select Save at the end of the form when you have all the information you need entered.
-You will need to save the location before you fill out additional tabs (Territories, Categories, SEO, Translations).
+You will need to save the location before you fill out additional tabs (Territories, Categories, SEO, Translations, Users).

 Location Name: Enter the name of the store or dealer.